omelchert/autoScale/README.md

 ## Further information

-For further information about program options and file-formats look up `autoScale.py` directly, or see the users guide under
+For further information about program options and file-formats look up `autoScale.py` directly, or see the [users guide](https://arxiv.org/abs/0910.5403) under

-> O. Melchert, "autoScale.py - A program for automatic finite-size scaling analyses: A user's guide," arXiv (2009), see [here](https://arxiv.org/abs/0910.5403)
+> O. Melchert, "autoScale.py - A program for automatic finite-size scaling analyses: A user's guide," arXiv (2009).

 ## Availability of the software